schveiguy/raylib-d2/README.md

-# NOTE
+# ARCHIVED

-This is a resurrected copy of onroundit's raylib-d package.
-I've released 3.1.0 which is identical to 3.0.3 with a fix for a bug in the header (I don't have the original bug report because the original github repo is gone) but with the name changed to avoid naming conflict on code.dlang.org.
-I also fixed the name in all the original tags, so all you should need to do is update your raylib-d dependency to raylib-d2.
+This was a resurrected copy of onroundit's raylib-d package.
+In the meantime, onroundit has redirected the dub package to point at my repository for raylib-d.
+Which means, this package is no longer required.
+I will leave this up in case anyone is depending on it currently, but I will release 3.1.1 which will warn people the package is not maintained, and to switch to raylib-d.

 ![](raylib_logo.png)